decimoplays/CStat-Project/report.md

 </pre>
 </div>

-The high $R^2$ and significant p-value of the F-statistic suggests that the model already explains a substantial portion of the variability in house prices.
+The high $R^2$ and significant p-value of the `F-statistic` suggests that the model already explains a substantial portion of the variability in house prices.
-Only the '2ndFlrSF' is not significant given the t-test results.
-The statistical test Jarque-Bera tells us that the residuals are not normally distributed.
-The Durbin-Watson test suggests no autocorrelation in residuals.
+Only the `2ndFlrSF` is not significant given the t-test results.
+The statistical test `Jarque-Bera` tells us that the residuals are not normally distributed ($p-value < 0,05$).
+The `Durbin-Watson` test suggests no autocorrelation in residuals (Durbin-Watson > 2).

 #### Statistical Inference

 We have done some basic statistics on our variables like mean and variance.
-For each variable we have done an hypothesis test which is based on simple linear regression between it and SalePrice.
+For each variable we have done a simple linear regression between it and `SalePrice`.
+We made an hypothesis test based on the fact that the variable impacts `SalePrice` at $0,05$ significant level.
-All tested variables were found to be statistically significant at the 5% level.
 The confidence interval was measured for the coefficient of the linear regression.
-%TODO tableau

 <div style="max-width: 800px; margin: 0 auto;">
 <style scoped>